This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 8.6.5.1.1.
 The Regional Elder and Regional Steward will be informed at the earliest opportunity and kept informed of any further development.

 8.6.5.1.2.
-The Senior Leader of the local Sword of the Spirit Community will also be informed unless considered unnecessary or inappropriate.
+The Senior Leader and Safeguarding Officer(s) of the local Sword of the Spirit Community will also be informed unless considered unnecessary or inappropriate.

 8.6.5.2.
 Parents/carers: although it is good practice to be as open and honest as possible with parents/carers, in most circumstances (eg due to the nature of the concerns or the worry that contacting them may place a minor or someone else at risk), parents/carers should not be contacted before advice has first been sought from statutory services.